alxers/book_of_proof/11_chapter.md

 .12.
 Prove that the relation | (divides) on the set Z is reflexive and transitive.
 1) Show that | is reflexive.
+For any integer x in Z, it's true that x | x.